+- All DML and DDL Statements are supported.

+- CREATE DATABASE, DROP DATABASE, CONNECT and COMMIT are supported.

+- The following SET statements are supported:

+- SET SQL DIALECT

+- SET TERM

+- SET AUTODDL

+- o SET BAIL

+- o SET ECHO

+- SET COUNT

+- SET STATS

+- SET NAMES <character set>

-- SET TERM and Set AutoDDL are both supported - New Command: RECONNECT.
-Performs a commit followed by disconnecting and reconnecting to the database. - Procedure Bodies (BEGIN ..
+- New Command: RECONNECT.
+Performs a commit followed by disconnecting and reconnecting to the database.

+- Procedure Bodies (BEGIN ..
 END blocks) are self-delimiting and do not need an extra terminator.
 If a terminator is present, this is treated as an empty statement.
-The result is ISQL compatible, but does not require the use of SET TERM. - DML statements may have arguments in IBX format (e.g UPDATE MYTABLE Set data = :mydata).
-Arguments are valid only for BLOB columns and are resolved using the GetParamValue event.
+The result is ISQL compatible, but does not require the use of SET TERM.

+- DML statements may have arguments in IBX format (e.g UPDATE MYTABLE Set data = :mydata).
+Arguments are valid only for BLOB columns and are resolved using the

+GetParamValue event.
 This returns the blobid to be used.
-A typical use of the event is to read binary data from a file, save it in a blob stream and return the blob id. - C++ style comment lines.
+A typical use of the event is to read binary data from a file, save it in a blob stream and return the blob id.